Ophthalmology

 What is a Veterinary Ophthalmologist?

-Specialized Eye Care for Animals at Rowan University
+Specialized Care for Animal Eyes at Rowan University

 - A board-certified veterinary ophthalmologist at the Shreiber School of Veterinary Medicine of Rowan University can treat any eye with any eye problem.
 These include dogs, cats, horses, companion small mammals, companions reptiles, companions birds, companion amphibians, sheep, pigs, cows, other livestock, and other companion animals (on a case-by-case basis).